 Tip: if you in Washington State and find yourself on the Olympic Peninsula, check out the Elwha area of Olympic National Park.
 It’s the largest successful dam removal project in the USA and it’s really a sight to behold, particularly its recovery.

-4. Backslope Brewing and Columbia Falls, Montana
+Craft Beer at Backslope Brewing and Columbia Falls, Montana

 Upon settling into our Guest House, we had to make a run to Columbia Falls (20 minutes away) for groceries.
-The town was small but cute.
+The town is small but cute.
 And FYI: Columbia Falls is apparently the land of playgrounds, and if you drive through with kids, be prepared to stop at one of them.
 It was 37 degrees and sleeting so we couldn’t, and that was complete torture for the dudes.

 Later on our trip we drove back into Columbia Falls, not for a playground day, but to check out Backslope Brewing.
 We happened into Backslope Brewing on Highway 2 in Columbia Falls after a long day of hiking in Glacier National Park.
 From the get-go we were totally happy since they had a kids play area with some pretty awesome magnetic building toys.
 The beers were great too.
 What really made this brewery stand out against the many we’ve visited this summer was that they offered their own interesting menu options.
 For kids it wasn’t just mac and cheese, but healthy bowls with chicken and veggies.
 OMG.
 Us dads both got the fried chicken sandwich (maybe not so healthy) because it sounded too good, with their own slaw and everything.
 It was totally awesome after a day up in the mountains.